Krishnawasthi/Collection-HashSet/README.md

 ## bydefault capacity of hashset is 16.(it can store 16 element)
 ## Where the word hash is seen Everywhere hashing comes into the picture.
+## In hashset every bucket have its own linkedlist.

 <img width="774" height="396" alt="image" src="https://github.com/user-attachments/assets/a2d6aefd-62d2-412c-886e-7a2bc5c0894b" />